mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 # Development Setup

 In this document some tips and workflows for development are loosely collected.
-Those are independend of the production setup using Docker.
-A working Firebase Project (including Firebase Functions and Database Rules) is presupposed.
+Those are independent of the production setup using Docker.
+A working Firebase Project (Including Firebase Functions and Database Rules) is presupposed.
+Get in touch to get access to an existing Firebase Project for development purposes.

 ## Installation